Plain Truth Ministries proclaims authentic Christianity without the religion.

 Our work is Christ-centered, based on God’s amazing grace, giving hope to those burned out by legalistic religion.

-CWR/PTM communicates its message electronically and in print, in its magazines, books and booklets, audio CDs, letters, radio, email and on the Internet.
+CWR/PTM communicates its message electronically and in print, in its magazines, books, letters, audio messages, blogs, email and on the Internet.

 We believe in the Father—Creator of heaven and earth.